 Factories and pollution go hand in hand.
-As steel industries sprang across the world, the level of pollution in the air began to rise.
-With no research and debate about health issues due to air pollution, it was important to devise new methods to manufacture steel and to keep the pollution in check.
+As steel industries sprang across the world, pollution levels began to rise.
+With such rich steel history, proper preventive measures should have been in check.
+It is imperative to devise new methods to manufacture steel and keep pollution in check.

-Stainless steel across the world was manufactured at mini-mills, which melted scrap steel to make the metal goods.
-Mini-mills had electric arc furnaces, which were also invented by William Siemens.
+Stainless steel, manufactured at mini-mills, melted scrap steel to make metal goods.
+Mini-mills had electric arc furnaces, made by William Siemens was a big revolution.
 Electric arc furnaces used carbon electrodes to melt scrap steel via electric charges.
-The recycling of old steel in mini-mills was the first step towards sustainable smelting, but there was still a long way to go.
-Steelmaking produces a lot of greenhouse gases; the still-prevalent basic oxygen process, a method devised over a hundred years ago, involves the burning of coal, which produces four times more carbon dioxide than electric furnaces.
-However, electric furnaces are not the final solution, as there is a limited of scrap steel that can be recycled.
+Recycling old steel in mini-mills was the first step toward sustainable smelting, but there was still a long way to achieve.
+Steelmaking produces a lot of greenhouse gases.
+However, electric furnaces are not the final solution, as there is limited scrap steel that can be recycled.

 Metallurgists around the world are brainstorming ways to invent eco-friendly steel manufacturing processes.
 Researchers at MIT are experimenting with new electricity-based technologies to smelt metals.
-These technologies can hugely reduce greenhouse gas pollution, if they are bettered to work on iron and steel, which are metals that have high melting points.
-Techniques that are used to reduce vehicular emissions are being experimented with as well.
-Voestalpine, an Austrian manufacturer, began constructing a mill that will use hydrogen instead of coal, so as to reduce emissions.
-Further East, the Chinese government put a cap on the total steel output for the year 2017.
+These technologies can hugely reduce greenhouse gas pollution if they work with iron and steel.
+Experimentation with techniques to reduce vehicular emissions is underway as well.
+Voestalpine, an Austrian manufacturer, began constructing a mill that uses hydrogen instead of coal to reduce emissions.
+Further East, the Chinese government put a cap on the total steel output for 2017.

-The journey to make the perfect steel has been an ongoing one, right from the Indian crucibles, to the German blast furnaces, to the American steel plants.
-Each breakthrough and invention has moved towards a better-than-previous steel, yet the iterations never stop.
+The journey to make the perfect steel has been an ongoing one.
+Starting from the Indian crucibles and the German blast furnaces to the American steel plants, it has been underway.
+Each breakthrough and invention has moved towards better-than-previous steel, yet the iterations never stop.
 The burning question still burns in the 21st century: how to improve the process of making steel?